Hypercontractivity for Stochastic Hamiltonian Systems: Some Examples

 \section{Some Examples}

-We first present two examples to illustrate Theorem \ref{T1.1}.
-When $A=0, B=I$ and $b(y)=-\nn V(y)$ for some $V\in C^2(\R^d)$, the first example reduces to the kinetic Fokker-Planck equation discussed in \cite{V}; while in the second example $m$ can be much larger than $d$ for which the system becomes highly degenerate.
+In this section, we present three examples to illustrate Theorems \ref{T1.1} and \ref{T1.2}, where the first includes the kinetic Fokker-Planck equation discussed in \cite{V} for $V(x)=-\ff 1 2 |x|^2 +\nn W$ with small $\|\nn^2 W\|_\infty$, the second is highly degenerate in the sense that $m$ can be much larger than $d$, and the last is an infinite-dimensional model.